-Viral infections, including flus, severe respiratory illnesses, and shingles all have one thing in common: a compromised immune system.
+Viral infections, including common flus, severe respiratory illnesses, and shingles all have one thing in common: a compromised immune system.
 They are also difficult to treat conventionally, and can take a long time to release their grip.
-The good news is there are powerful, natural ingredients that can help you avoid these troublesome problems.
-Be prepared!
-Here’s how...
+Learn how elderberry can change that!

 Q. Dear Terry, “I have high triglycerides, high blood pressure, and some extra pounds around my abdomen.
 My doctor told me that I have “metabolic syndrome.”
 I read that berberine can help with my issues, but one of my friends said it’s not really well absorbed.
 Should I still try berberine?” – Lizzy B., Rio Rancho, NM

 Q. Dear Terry, “I have some digestive issues and think that probiotics might be helpful.
 I’ve never taken them before and don’t know what to look for.
 What do you recommend for probiotics?” – Jamal K., Atlanta, GA

 Hezekiah’s father was King Ahaz of Judah, who set up idols for the people to worship and closed the doors of the temple.
 He didn’t honor God, and the nation went downhill and became very poor.
 Hezekiah was raised in an environment of compromise, defeat, and mediocrity.
 He could have turned out like his dad and adapted to that environment, but when he became king, the first thing Hezekiah did was to reopen the temple.
 He turned the nation back toward God.